sirin05137/CSE364_Project/README.md

 ```
 ##### Testing for the Milestone 3 feature
 Movie recommendation based on the **movie title / limit**

+Below is curl command example for GET requests passing the movie input in JSON type
 Test with different json body parts as your need.
 ```ruby
 // Input